cancerit/cgpRna/README.md

 cgpRna provides pipelines, for RNA-Seq data, that implement commonly used mapping and analysis programs, such as TopHat and rna-star.
-At the present time (May 2016), only pipelines for mapping (with STAR), lane QC and fusion gene detection are included in this codebase.
+At the present time (May 2016), only pipelines for mapping (with STAR), lane QC and fusion gene detection is included in this codebase.

-## Docker contianer
+## Docker container

 cgpRna is available as a Docker container on [Quay.io][quay-repo].